Eucommia Bark (Du Zhong)

 Modest blood pressure reduction

-Greenway 2011 (, J Med Food) — randomized controlled trial.
-Study 3: 30 healthy adults with BP 120-160/80-100 mmHg given 1 g eucommia extract 3x daily for 2 weeks vs placebo with 24-hour ambulatory BP monitoring.
-RESULT: BP reduced by AVERAGE 7.5/3.9 mmHg (p<0.008).
-Mechanism: nitric oxide enhancement + beta-adrenergic blocking activity (Study 2 in same paper).
+A randomized controlled trial in healthy adults with BP 120-160/80-100 mmHg given 1 g eucommia extract 3x daily for 2 weeks vs placebo, with 24-hour ambulatory BP monitoring, reduced BP by an average 7.5/3.9 mmHg.
+Mechanism: nitric oxide enhancement plus beta-adrenergic blocking activity.
 Reasonable adjunct for prehypertension/early hypertension.

 Bone health and osteoporosis prevention (preclinical evidence)

 TCM traditional indication for 'strengthening bones and muscles.'
 Modern preclinical evidence supports osteoporosis benefit: aucubin and geniposidic acid modulate BMP2/Smads and Wnt/β-catenin pathways; pinoresinol diglucoside affects OPG/RANKL signaling in osteoblast/osteoclast balance.
-2025 review confirms bone-protective mechanisms.
-Limited large rigorous human osteoporosis RCTs but consistent mechanistic + traditional use evidence.
+Limited large rigorous human osteoporosis RCTs but consistent mechanistic and traditional-use evidence.

 Anti-inflammatory and joint support

-TCM uses for low back pain, knee pain, joint stiffness aligns with anti-inflammatory mechanisms.
-Eucommia extract inhibits TNF-α and NO production in rheumatoid synoviocytes (in vitro and animal models). showed gut microbiota modulation enriching Parabacteroides — independent anti-hypertensive mechanism but also relevant to inflammation.
+TCM uses for low back pain, knee pain, and joint stiffness align with anti-inflammatory mechanisms.
+Eucommia extract inhibits TNF-α and NO production in rheumatoid synoviocytes (in vitro and animal models), and modulates gut microbiota in ways relevant to inflammation.
 Modest evidence for joint support claims.

 Hepatoprotective and renal support (preclinical)